-Frank Piraino is in his first season as head strength and conditioning coach for football at Boston College.
-He came to the Heights after spending each of the last two seasons as head strength and conditioning coach at Temple under head coach Steve Addazio.
+Frank Piraino is in his third season as head strength and conditioning coach for football at Boston College.
+He came to the Heights in December 2012 after spending two seasons as head strength and conditioning coach at Temple under head coach Steve Addazio.

 Piraino served as the strength and conditioning coordinator for Florida baseball in 2008.
 Additionally, Piraino assisted in all aspects of the Gator football strength and conditioning program from January 2005 to January 2010.
 Florida football captured a pair of national championships and Southeastern Conference titles in both 2006 and 2008, under the direction of head coach Urban Meyer.
 Prior to his tenure in Gainesville, Piraino served as a strength and conditioning assistant at Notre Dame in 2004.